-There are several valuable Buffalo nickel key dates and varieties.
-You can study the descriptions and photographs of each coin to help you identify these coins that you may have in your collection.
+Small differences on a Buffalo (or Indian Head) nickel can make a big difference in the value.
+There are several valuable Buffalo nickel key dates and varieties that every coin collector should be aware of.
+Study the descriptions and photographs of each coin and you will be able to identify these coins that you may have in your collection.
 Many factors go into determining the value of a coin, and the value of Buffalo nickels are no exception.

 01 of 08